top of page

 Heat Sources

-Heat sources should be placed on the outside of the tank, above the substrate line.
-Do not place your heat source under the tank, this will dry out the substrate and can burn moulting crabs.
-You only want to heat the air in the tank, not the sand.
+Heat sources should be positioned outside the tank, above the substrate line.
+Do not place the heat source beneath the tank, as this can dry out the substrate and pose a risk to moulting crabs.
+The goal is to heat the air within the tank, not the sand.

 ----- You can read more about tank heat here ----->